All Episodes

 Carrie, hi, how are you?

-And uh welcome to the Sean Hannity Show.
+And welcome to the Sean Hannity show.

 What's going on?

-Oh, no, I just um I wanted to talk to you about immigration.
+I wanted to talk to you about immigration.

-I uh I've lived basically all over the state of Texas.
+I've lived basically all over the state of Texas.

-Um lived in San Antonio, Texas, where I grew up, and I'm proud to be Texan.
+Lived in San Antonio, Texas, where I grew up, and I'm proud to be Texan.

-Illegal immigration from Mexico is a problem for Texas.
+However, immigration, illegal immigration, let's not say immigration, illegal immigration from Mexico is a problem for Texas.

 But my biggest concern is the safety of my children.

-And it is not against anyone that says that they are Mexican, it is not against any color.
+And it is not against anyone that says that they are Mexican.

 What it is against is crime.

-And the fact is that if you come over to the United States legally, that is not a crime.
+And the fact is, is that if you come over to the United States legally, that is not a crime.

 If you come over to the United States illegally, that is a crime.

-Hi, Ann, by the way.
+Hi, Anne, by the way.

 Hello.

-Let's get an answer.
+Great an answer.

 All right, go ahead.

-Well, no, you know, I couldn't understand before, and it's a point I stressed in Adios America, and I now I understand, and you actually you you express some of it, Carrie.
+Well, no, you know, I couldn't understand before, and it's a point I stressed in Adios America.

-Um legal immigration is a problem too.
+Legal immigration is a problem too.

-No, I think most people don't realize look at just legal immigration.
+No, I think most people don't realize, look at just legal immigration.

 And by far, Mexico.

-Pre um, it's not diverse at all.
+It's not diverse at all.

-I mean, why isn't that A, it's not diverse.
+A, it's not diverse.

 B, it's actually quite discriminatory that, you know, if you were a poor person, you can come here as long as you live within walking distance, but not, oh, the poor Bangladeshis.

-It is an anti um criminal immigration.
+It is an anti-criminal immigration.

 Every country on earth is.